MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/basic.md

 A simple CI flow to check and build a Node app using GitHub Actions.

-## Commmands
+## Commands

-Here are the typical commands to run for a Node app.
-These should be run locally first and then added to a deploy pipeline so it can be run on every push.
+Here are the typical commands which are configured and run for a Node app.

 ```sh
 $ npm install